Podiatric Medicine & Surgery Residency Program

 - Evening meals while on call

-- Conference time - five days each year
+- CME Time - 5 days each year

 The following rotations have been established to allow the resident to meet all the requirements.

 - Podiatry Surgery

 - Vascular Surgery